tradermonty/market-breadth-analysis/README.md

 - `--start_date`: Start date for analysis (YYYY-MM-DD format)
   - Default: 10 years ago from today
 - `--short_ma`: Short-term moving average period (10 or 20)
-- `--use_saved_data`: Use previously saved data instead of fetching from EODHD
+- `--use_saved_data`: Use previously saved data instead of fetching from FMP

 #### Backtesting
 - `--start_date`: Start date for backtesting